-It's 1868, I am in the shadow of St. Paul's Cathedral and a woman named Bloody Nora has just challenged me to a full-blown gang war.
-That meaty challenge, from my improbably-named opponent, is the culmination of my actions as twin assassins Evie and Jacob Frye in one of the side missions in the just-released Assassin's Creed Syndicate.
+It's 1868, I am in the shadow of St Paul's Cathedral and a woman named Bloody Nora has just challenged me to a full-blown gang war.
+That meaty challenge, from my improbably named opponent, is the culmination of my actions as twin assassins Evie and Jacob Frye in one of the side-missions in the just-released Assassin's Creed Syndicate.
 (Colon, or no colon?
 You decide.)
-A little earlier I freed some children from forced labor, and in the process bumped off the foreman of the dingy factory in question with a swift slash to the throat.
-(And, at the risk of sounding like I'm on day release from a mental institution, I will say that it was particularly satisfying.)
-I have done a bit of bounty hunting, chucking an informant into the back of a carriage and delivering him to be taken God knows where.
+A little earlier I freed some children from forced labour, and in the process bumped off the foreman of the dingy factory in question with a swift slash to the throat.
+(And, at the risk of sounding like I'm on day release from Broadmoor, I will say that it was particularly satisfying.)
+I have done a bit of bounty hunting, chucking an informant into the back of a carriage and delivering him to be taken god knows where.
 I have flown across London on a zip-line, like a Victorian Spider-Man.
 And now, I need to dispatch a woman named Nora.

 So here I am, and Nora has blocked the streets with her gang.
 Around me, members of my own gang, the Rooks, jeer and wave their guns.
-I lob a Voltaic bomb and stun the ten rival Blighters—yes, they like picturesque names in this game—that have surrounded me, their red coats soon to be soaked by their own crimson.
+I lob a Voltaic bomb and stun the ten rival Blighters – yes, they like picturesque names in this game – that have surrounded me, their red coats soon to be soaked by their own crimson.
 I hammer square and quickly cut down the two nearest to me with a concealed blade.
 As they come, thick and fast, I counter their blows with perfectly timed presses of circle.
-Sometimes they put up their arms and block my attacks, but I break their defense with a head butt worthy of a pissed-up football hooligan stereotype.
+Sometimes they put up their arms and block my attacks, but I break their defence with a head butt worthy of a pissed-up football hooligan stereotype.
 After, when Nora has fallen, my twin sister and I clamber on top of a carriage and call on the Blighters to join the Rooks.
 With applause and cheers ringing out, I have taken the City of London.

-The story is heavily centered on the politics and personalities of Victorian London.
+The story is heavily centred on the politics and personalities of Victorian London.
 Players escort Prime Minister Benjamin Disraeli's wife, and the corgi in her handbag, to visit the Devil's Acre slum, and you get to go ghost hunting with Charles Dickens.
 Florence Nightingale requires your help and Alexander Graham Bell supplies you with upgrades.
-Oddly these don't seem overwhelmingly out of place in this fictionalized vision of Victorian London—perhaps because Doctor Who's time-hopping adventures have often ended up there, familiarizing sci-fi fans with such sights.
+Oddly these don't seem overwhelmingly out of place in this fictionalised vision of Victorian London – perhaps because Doctor Who's time-hopping adventures have often spent time there, familiarising sci-fi fans with such sights.
 Either way, it's pretty cool.

-While the main missions involve particularly ingenious assassinations—mostly fulfilled as Jacob, unfortunately, as playing as Evie is probably more fun—optional activities bulk out the game's content.
-Which isn't to say the plot-following core objectives are in any way dull—they've often got more potential paths to take than a jellyfish does tentacles.
+While the main missions involve particularly ingenious assassinations – mostly fulfilled as Jacob, unfortunately, as playing as Evie is probably more fun – optional activities bulk out the game's content.
+Which isn't to say the plot-following core objectives are in any way dull – they've often got more potential paths to take than a jellyfish does tentacles.
 For example, an early mission sees you infiltrating Lambeth Asylum in order to assassinate John Elliotson, the man behind a drug that Starrick has Londoners hooked on (and, in real life, a medical practitioner who did indeed die in 1868).
-One option is to find a nurse to unlock all the Asylum doors; another sees you lying on the cadaver's slab to be hoisted up to the surgical theater, where you then can assassinate Elliotson in a particularly gory cut scene.
+One option is to find a nurse to unlock all the Asylum doors; another sees you lying on the cadaver's slab to be hoisted up to the surgical theatre, where you then can assassinate Elliotson in a particularly gory cut scene.

-Syndicate's theater is London, and the city has never been so beautifully realized.
+Syndicate's theatre is London, and the city has never been so beautifully realised.